oscal-compass/compliance-trestle/docs/trestle-spec.md

 The trestle merge command is the reversal of `trestle split`.

-#### `trestle build`
+#### `trestle assemble`

-This command merges all contents (files and directories) representing a specific model into a single OSCAL file located under `dist` folder.
-For example, `trestle merge catalog -i mycatalog` will traverse the `catalogs/mycatalog` directory and its children and combine all data into a OSCAL file that will be written to `dist/catalogs/mycatalog.json`.
+This command assembles all contents (files and directories) representing a specific model into a single OSCAL file located under `dist` folder.
+For example, `trestle assemble catalog -i mycatalog` will traverse the `catalogs/mycatalog` directory and its children and combine all data into a OSCAL file that will be written to `dist/catalogs/mycatalog.json`.
 Note that the parts of catalog `mycatalog` can be written in either YAML/JSON/XML (e.g. based on the file extension), however, the output will be generated as YAML/JSON/XML as desired.
 Trestle will infer the content type from the file extension and create the model representation appropriately in memory and then output in the desired format.
-Trestle merge will also validate content as it assembles the files and make sure the contents are syntactically correct.
+Trestle assemble will also validate content as it assembles the files and make sure the contents are syntactically correct.

 #### `trestle add`